Sunday, October 28, 2018

 OER Intent and Purpose

-I agree wholeheartedly with the statement that Steel Wagstaff made on his blog recently- "we need openly-licensed formative assessments, learning objectives, etc. AND we need well-integrated, interoperable open-source platforms composed of open-source tools that allow educators to build openly-licensed (and thus free) alternatives to the partially-proprietary remixes that have been built upon the open content that we’ve already released into the world."
+I agree wholeheartedly with the statement that Steel Wagstaff made on his blog recently- "we need openly licensed formative assessments, learning objectives, etc. And we need well-integrated, interoperable open-source platforms composed of open-source tools that allow educators to build openly licensed (and thus free) alternatives to the partially-proprietary remixes that have been built upon the open content that we’ve already released into the world."
 Notice that I didn't include the first part of Steel's statement about the need for CC BY content.
 When we put CC BY content into remixes in well-integrated, interoperable open-source platforms and then put a CC BY NC license on those remixes we will be ensuring that subsequent remixes and revisions of the original content will be free.

-For me this is an issue of intent and purpose.
+For me, this is an issue of intent and purpose.
 If our intent and purpose is to make more learning content free, we are true to that intent and purpose by declaring that all subsequent remixes of this content should also be free.
-I don't want LearnZillion, for example, to take the 3rd Grade Science textbook that I created/curated for the Minnesota Partnership for Collaborative Curriculum and put it into their proprietary platform and put an all rights reserved copyright on it.
+I don't want LearnZillion, for example, to take the 3rd Grade Science textbook that I created/curated for the Minnesota Partnership for Collaborative Curriculum and put it into their proprietary platform and put an all-rights reserved copyright on it.
 The MPCC doesn't either and that's why the 3rd Grade Science content has a CC BY NC license on it.
 That is precisely what LearnZillion did with the CC By licensed Creative Commons Illustrative Mathematics middle school math curriculum that was largely funded by the Hewlett Foundation.